Click here to listen to a reading of this blog:

-I spent New Year in the amazing, Italian City of Venice.
+I spent New Year in the amazing Italian City of Venice.

-Before going out for the day, we’d have a look through TripAdvisor on our phones, to vet places for gluten free options, which didn’t take longer than a few minutes to do.
+Before going out for the day, we’d have a look through TripAdvisor on our phones, to vet places for gluten-free options, which didn’t take longer than a few minutes to do.
 And I didn’t experience any cross-contamination or confused looks from waiters at all.
 I was really impressed with how knowledgeable they were and how easy it was to eat whatever I wanted.

 My stamina was good and we even walked just under 30,000 steps on one day, which wasn’t an issue.
 I found that I only crashed in terms of needing a duvet day, the day after we got home, which is better than previous trips.

-One thing we didn’t do, that did help when we went Berlin, was making sure we had a bath in our hotel bathroom.
+One thing we didn’t do, which did help when we went Berlin, was making sure we had a bath in our hotel bathroom.
 It’s amazing how much a bubble bath helps my muscles and energy levels, so we’ll be sure to include that in future.